saurabh629/query_mac/README.md

 register to macaddress.io to get a personalised APIkey.
 The app will query the MAC address if its valid and return the output.
 In case of invalid MAC address error message is return.
-In case of HTTP error during the get request occurs, HTTP error is ret- urned.
+In case of HTTP error during the get request occurs, HTTP error is returned.
 If MAC addres does not below to any vendor then, message return is MAC address doe not below to registered block.

 The app contains single python file query_mac.py.
 It contains a